DeadFishEyes/cardcount-training/README.md

-# cardcount-training
+# Card Counting Training
-C program for training with card counting usually in blackjack
+Simple C program to help training with card counting (HiLo).

+Made to aid me in my plan.